Performance-enhancing drugs: Know the risks

 See more In-depth

 - Snyder PJ.
-Use of androgens and other hormones by athletes. http://www.uptodate.com/home.
-Accessed Sept.
-30, 2015.
+Use of androgens and other hormones by athletes. https://www.uptodate.com/contents/search.
+Accessed Oct.
+11, 2018.

-- Effects of PEDs.
-U.S. Anti-Doping Agency. http://www.usada.org/substances/effects-of-performance-enhancing-drugs/.
-Accessed Sept.
-30, 2015.
+- Effects of performance-enhancing drugs.
+U.S. Anti-Doping Agency. https://www.usada.org/substances/effects-of-performance-enhancing-drugs/.
+Accessed Oct.
+11, 2018.

-- Hall M, et al. Creatine supplementation.
+- Hall M, et al. Creatine supplementation: An update.
 Current Sports Medicine Reports.
-2013;12:240.
+2021; doi:10.1249/JSR.0000000000000863.